SERVIR-WA/GALUP/training/2_rs/module1.md

 - <a href="https://worldview.earthdata.nasa.gov/">NASA Worldview</a>
 - <a href="https://scihub.copernicus.eu/dhus/#/home">Copernicus Open Access Hub</a>

+The USGS has provided an excellent resource for choosing the best Landsat bands based on application domains; see link <a href="https://www.usgs.gov/faqs/what-are-best-landsat-spectral-bands-use-my-research?qt-news_science_products=0#qt-news_science_products">here</a>.
+In general, data from other satellites (for e.g., Sentinel-2) can be substituted for Landsat when different spatio-temporal characteristics are desired.

 The Table below provides bands from the Landsat satellite program, with the differences between Landsat 5, 7, and 8 outlined.
-General uses for these bands are supplied, such as Land Use/Land Cover (LULC) and Land Surface Temperature (LST).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/84922404/134026792-d1f488cd-3630-4266-ad2f-ed7062e52982.png" width="500" height="600">
 </p>

 For further information on remote sensing, this [video](https://www.youtube.com/watch?v=qiqUAlJK4vI) from NASA ARSET is a useful resource.

-(M.U.
-Liaqat (February, 2016))

 </p> <br/>